Instructions for Semester 2 submissions only

 - The 3rd Year Panel will sit in June 2021

 - The Postgraduate Panel will sit in June 2021.

 - The 1st/2nd Year and 4th Year M.Eng.
 Panel will sit in June 2021.

 Mitigating Circumstances Recommendations are considered by the UG and PG Examinations Boards which take place in June/July.
 A note of the Mitigating Circumstances recommendations will be available upon request one week after the Panels have met in February and May only.
 Final decisions made by the Board are available from late August.
 Please email the student support office for a copy of this information.

-- The Undergraduate Mitigating Circumstances Panel will sit on 6th September 2019
+- The UG and PG Mitigating Circumstances Panels will sit in early September 2021

-- Mitigating Circumstances Recommendations are considered by the UG Resit Examinations Board which sits on 10th September 2019.
+- Mitigating Circumstances Recommendations are considered by the Resit Examinations Boards which sit a week later.

 A note of the Boards' decisions regarding Mitigating Circumstances submissions will be available one week after the Board has met.
 Please email the student support office for a copy of that decision.